LoadStar822/Chimera/README.md

 ### 📊 Abundance and Diversity Analysis

-Chimera version 1.1 introduces advanced **abundance analysis**, allowing users to calculate the relative abundance of taxa across multiple levels of classification.
-Additionally, the tool computes the **Shannon index** and **Simpson index**, providing valuable insights into species diversity and evenness within a community.
+Chimera version 1.1 introduced **abundance analysis**, allowing users to calculate the relative abundance of taxa across multiple taxonomic levels.
+The tool also calculates the **Shannon index** and **Simpson index**, providing valuable insights into species diversity and community evenness.
+These features continue to play a key role in Chimera’s functionality.

 ### 📊 Integrated Krona Visualization